 Consider Crema Mexican to be the Mexican equivalent of French crème Fraiche or American sour cream.
-It is slightly thinner and sweeter, and it is frequently served with cotija or queso fresco cheeses.
+It is slightly thinner and sweeter and frequently served with cotija or queso fresco cheeses.

 As with other types of cream, you can add flavor by blending in other flavors.
 Here are a few of my favorites: